§-Quick questions

 Criticism is distinct from neutral description.
 A critic makes claims about value: this artwork is significant, this exhibition fails, this artist's late work surpasses their early work.
 Judgement is sometimes explicit, sometimes implicit in the structure and tone of the writing.

-What is robert Hughes?Show answer
+What are robert Hughes?Show answer

 Australian-born, working primarily for Time magazine in New York from 1970 to 2008.
 Wrote The Shock of the New (1980, a BBC television series and book on twentieth-century art) and American Visions (1997).
 Famous for combative, witty, value-laden criticism.